Below is a selection of past seminars, workshops, and presentations given by CCBB’s analysts.

-CCBB’s Bioinformatics Seminar series is a monthly lunch series featuring local bioinformaticians discussing their tools, research, software, coding, etc. Trey Ideker (Ideker Lab) will give a talk, title TBD.
-A light lunch will be provided.
+CCBB’s Bioinformatics Seminar series is a monthly lunch series featuring local bioinformaticians discussing their tools, research, software, coding, etc. Dr. Zhang (Frank) Cheng (Center for Epigenomics) will give a talk on “ATAC-Seq and ChIP-Seq in UCSD Center for Epigenomics”.

 - Choosing the Right Strategy for Conducting a Microbiome Study by Amanda Birmingham (Symposium on the Human Microbiome at the University of Costa Rica – November 2016)

 Enabling Reproducible Analysis of NGS Experiments through Automated Jupyter Pipelines by Amanda Birmingham (NGS Data Analysis & Informatics Conference in San Diego, CA – February 2017)

 Microbiome 16S Analysis: A Quick-Start Guide by Amanda Birmingham (Host-microbe symbioses: from functional to ecological perspectives at the Gulbenkian Institute of Science, Oeiras, Portugal – July 2017)